 In July 2006, the Financial Accounting Standards Board ("FASB") issued Interpretation No. 48, "Accounting for Uncertainty in Income Taxes" ("FIN 48").
 FIN 48 clarifies the accounting for uncertainty in income taxes recognized in the Company's financial statements in accordance with FASB Statement No. 109, "Accounting for Income Taxes."
 FIN 48 also prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return and provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure, and transition.
 The provisions of FIN 48 are to be applied to all tax positions upon initial adoption of this standard.
-Only tax positions that meet the "more likely than not" recognition threshold at the effective date may be recognized or continue to be recognized upon adoption of FIN 48.
-FIN 48 is effective for our fiscal year beginning October 1, 2007.
-The Company is currently evaluating the impact of adopting FIN 48.
+Only tax positions that meet the "more likely than not" recognition threshold at the effective date may be recognized upon adoption of FIN 48.